OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 * **Microsoft Azure Directory ID**: The tenant associated with the Azure subscription selected in Step 2.1.
 * **Azure subscription name**: The Azure subscription to which the ARM template was deployed.
-* **Azure QnA service**: The QnA service created during the deployment.
+* **Azure QnA service**: The QnA service was created during the deployment.
 This is the same as the "Base resource name"; for example, if you chose "contosofaqplus" as the base name, the QnA Maker service will be named `contosofaqplus`.

 ![Screenshot of settings](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/media/qnamaker-tutorial-create-publish-query-in-portal/create-kb-step-2.png)